|Nutrition Facts (per serving)|

 Who doesn't love pancakes in the morning?
 These delicious vanilla pancakes are thick and make great belly-warmers for the colder days of the year.
 Kids and adults alike will enjoy these pancakes before school or work or as part of a weekend brunch.

 The pancake batter is easy to mix up and uses ingredients you probably already have in your pantry and refrigerator.
 The secret to making great vanilla pancakes is a simple addition of vanilla extract.
-If you happen to have flavorful vanilla sugar, you can use it instead of the plain sugar and omit the extract.
+If you happen to have flavorful vanilla sugar, you can use it instead of the plain sugar and omit the extract—or leave it in if you really love vanilla.